Prevent Eye Shadow Creasing

 Prime the Eye –

 I use two primers on my oily eyelids for double the power on oil-absorbing.
 First I apply a translucent face primer on my eyelids.
 The face primer I use is MagiX Face Perfector; Its gel-to-powder formula provides invisible coverage for a naturally flawless finish and keeps skin looking naturally matte for, well it says for 7 full hours but honestly it’s longer like about 10 hours.
 It counteracts shine and absorbs oils without getting cakey which makes it perfect for oily eyelids and face.
 Next, since I have dark purplish circles all around my eyes, I apply a color corrector concealer; I personally use LA Girl Pro High Definition Concealer in peach it helps neutralizes the dark circles.
 If you don’t have dark circles you can skip that product and go on to the next.

 After applying the face primer and color corrector I then apply an eye primer.
 I have been using Elizabeth Mott Thank Me Later Eye Shadow primer, which does hold up very well but not alone.
 I have tried each product alone but honestly, they work best together with the help of the final product I use.

 Prevent Eye Shadow Creasing on Oily Eyelids – Step #2

-I have found those three items work great for me.
-They prevent eye shadow creasing on my oily eyelids for close to ten hours without needing to use a setting spray.
-I hope this helps you prevent eye shadow creasing, cause I know how frustrating it is. 🙂
+I have found those three products work great together.
+They prevent eye shadow creasing on my oily eyelids for close to twelve hours without needing to use a setting spray.
+I hope this helps you prevent eye shadow creasing because I know how frustrating it is. 🙂